leaderlessness-research-club/leaderlessness.club/_home/_page.md

   * Facilitate discussions, offer presentations, and create general public events regarding implementing and experimenting with leaderless organization AKA collective management.
-  * Offer feasible guides on implementation of great reductions of bureaocracy
+  * Offer feasible guides on implementation of great reductions of bureaucracy
   * Offer guides on eschewing surveillance in regard to business ontologies, how do withdrawal forms of labor which managerialism cannot do without
   * Publish original collective management implementation manuals and guidebooks,